Liberty-Chris/RootMesh/README.md

-# LGUF_IoT
+# RootMesh
-Code + documentation for Living Green Urban Farms IoT agricultural automation.
-There are three versions of this platform.
+Code + documentation for RootMesh IoT agricultural automation.
+There are currently three versions of this platform.

 Version A) Collection, storage and transmission of data from all sensors.